-But what about for highly sensitive children?
+But what about for highly sensitive or sensory sensitive children?
 Let’s go through some of the attraction details to see whether your highly sensitive child will enjoy Peter Pan’s Flight, or totally hate it and freak out.

 Sudden Noises 2/5

-Sudden noises have a tendency to startle highly sensitive children.
+Sudden noises have a tendency to startle highly sensitive children, since all their senses tend to be more heightened.
 Peter Pan’s Flight does have some sudden noises throughout such as a dog barking, drumming sounds, and distinct yelling and “boom!” sounds.
 Near the end of the ride, you’ll hear Captain Hook shouting “Help me, Mr. Smee, help me!”
 But overall, it’s not too bad.

 Noise Level 2/5